Army ant: Foraging

 When army ants forage, the trails that are formed can be over 20 m wide and over 100 m long.
 They stay on the path through the use of a concentration gradient of pheromones.
 The concentration of pheromone is highest in the middle of the trail, splitting the trail into two distinct regions: an area with high concentration and two areas with low concentrations of pheromones.
 The outbound ants will occupy the outer two lanes and the returning ants will occupy the central lane.
 The returning worker ants have also been found to emit more pheromones than those leaving the nest, causing the difference in concentration of pheromone in the trails.
 The pheromones will allow foraging to be much more efficient by allowing the army ants to avoid their own former paths and those of their conspecifics.
 Scaffolds structure has been observed when workers carried heavy prey food to inclined surface.
 Walking ants are prevented from falling by other ants.

 While foraging, army ants cause many invertebrates to flee from their hiding places under leaves of the forest floor, under tree bark, and other such locations, thereby allowing predators to catch them more easily.
 For example, in the tropical rainforests of Panama, swarms of army ants attract many species of birds to this feast of scrambling insects, spiders, scorpions, worms, and other animals.
 Some of these birds are named "antbirds" due to this tendency.
 While focused on feeding on these invertebrates, birds at army-ant swarms typically allow very close approach by people – within 1–2 m in many cases – often providing the best opportunities to see many of these species.
 Depending on the size of the ant swarm and the amount of prey the ants stir up, birds can number from a few to dozens of individuals.
 Birds that frequent army-ant swarms include the white-whiskered puffbird, rufous motmot, rufous-vented ground cuckoo, grey-cowled wood rail, plain-brown woodcreeper, northern barred woodcreeper, cocoa woodcreeper, black-striped woodcreeper, fasciated antshrike, black-crowned antshrike, spotted antbird, bicolored antbird, ocellated antbird, chestnut-backed antbird, black-faced antthrush, and gray-headed tanager.

 Nesting

 Army ants do not build a nest like most other ants.
 Instead, they build a living nest with their bodies, known as a bivouac.
 Bivouacs tend to be found in tree trunks or in burrows dug by the ants.
 The members of the bivouac hold onto each other's legs and so build a sort of ball, which may look unstructured to a layman's eyes, but is actually a well-organized structure.
 The older female workers are located on the exterior; in the interior are the younger female workers.
-At the smallest disturbance, soldiers gather on the top surface of the bivouac, ready to defend the nest with powerful mandibles and (in the case of the Aenictinae and Ecitoninae) stingers.
+At the smallest disturbance, soldiers gather on the top surface of the bivouac, ready to defend the nest with powerful mandibles and (in the case of the Ecitoninae) stingers.
 Inside the nest, there are numerous passages that have 'chambers' of food, larvae, eggs, and most importantly, the queen.